 You’ll only pay an ongoing charge plus a share of portfolio transaction costs (the costs incurred when funds buy and sell investments).
 The ongoing charge may vary from year to year, and is mostly, if not exclusively, the Annual Charge which may be discounted depending on the size of the fund.
 There are no extra charges or hidden costs, which means no service fees and no entry or exit charges on your investments.

 To see what you might pay for the funds you are interested in, click on our charges calculator (on the right hand side).

-As you can see from the examples below, we have two charging levels based on the overall amount you've invested with us, which are set at £1 and £250,000.
+As you can see from the examples below, we have two charging levels based on the overall value of your investment with us, which are set at £1 and £250,000.

 |Overall value of investments||£1 - £249,999